1RaY-1/linux-startup/README.md

 Maybe you can encounter more not understandable errors, but I didn't.

 # Note
-If this program isn't working for you and you can't understand what's happening, don't try to fix the problems, just make your script running at startup manually (it's not so difficult).
+If this program is not working for you and you can't understand what's happening, don't try to fix the problems, just make your script running at startup manually (it's not so difficult).

 But if this program works fine for you, then:
 - Don't forget that at any time you can edit, disable or remove your .service file.